 Deciduous, Trees, Flowers

-From north Japan, Korea, Sakhalin Island.
-Upright, spreading branches form rounded crown on a 40- to 60-foot tree.
+From north Japan, Korea, and Sakhalin Island.
+Upright, spreading branches form a rounded crown on a 40–60-foot tree.
 Good orange-red fall color.
 Single blush pink flowers in clusters of 2–4.
-Midseason bloom.'Columnaris'
+Midseason bloom.‘Columnaris’

-‘Columnaris‘ is narrower and more erect than species, though more vase shaped than truly columnar.
-It can grow 50 ft. high, producing pink midseason flowers in spring, and turning red-orange in fall.
+‘Columnaris’ is narrower and more erect than the species, though more vase shaped than truly columnar.
+It can grow to 50 ft. tall, producing pink midseason flowers in spring, and turning red-orange in fall.

 Native to China and Japan.
 Large plants with imposing leaves and clustered tiny flowers in plumes some...

 This Japanese hybrid produces double white or pinkish white flowers in fall, spring, and sporadically ...

 Elegant specimen plant to 12–15 ft. tall and 10–12 ft. wide.
 Grown for its silvery, willow...